eduinlight/file-service-backend/README.md

 # File Server Api

-This is the File server api from of the [file server frontend]('https://github.com/eduinlight/file-service-frontend').
+This is the File server api of the [file server frontend]('https://github.com/eduinlight/file-service-frontend').

 ## Instructions